-The Hotel Rath opened with just beds and rooms, but the new addition, the kitchen, dining room and the cinder wall false front came along in the early 1890s. in 1881.
-The business was pleantyfull.
+The Hotel Rath soon became the Cochise Hotel and offered rooms with beds.
+Business was soon plentiful.
 Railroad workers who would stop at the Cochise Station to take on water and coal, the cowboys who would ship their cattle east, the miners who would deliver their ore for transport and the passengers who were either east or west bound on the railroad.
 The hotel quickly became a hub for the area and served as the Wells Fargo Express office, telegraph office, post office and hotel / restaurant.
 Over the next hundred and fifteen years the hotel changed hands only four times and now the fifth owner, Phillip Gessert, has taken on the charge of John J. Rath himself.

 The Publication, The Date, by the Author.